UtrechtUniversity/patent-breakthrough/README.md

 ### Hyper parameter optimization

 There are procedures to optimize the preprocessor and ML models with respect to predicting CPC classifications.
 This is not a necessary step to compute the novelties and impacts, and has already been done for patents 1838-1951.
-FOr more information on how to optimize the models, see the [documentation](docs/hyperparameter.md).
+For more information on how to optimize the models, see the [documentation](docs/hyperparameter.md).

 ### Preprocessing